Safe and Cool Summer Activities for Preschoolers

 Sensory bin exploration

 A sensory bin encourages children to explore their senses and teaches them about their environment.
-The best part is you can set up your bins according to any theme, even summer.
-To do this, you will need a container filled with sand, shells, and plastic beach toys.
-Let the children explore and feel the different textures of the items in the sensory bin and scoop and pour the sand.
+You can set up your bins according to any theme, including summer.
+Fill a container with sand, shells, and plastic beach toys, then let the children explore the different textures as they scoop and pour.
+Sensory play supports language development as children describe what they feel, smell, and observe.

 Sand art

 This sand art activity will help children learn about colors and develop their creativity.
-You will need different colors of sand, yarn, craft glue, paper, scissors, and paint brushes.
-Apply a thick layer of craft glue to the paper with a paint brush.
-Cut the yarn and create shapes on the paper.
+Apply a thick layer of craft glue to paper with a paint brush.
+Cut yarn into pieces and create shapes on the paper.
 Sprinkle different colored sand on the paper using a spoon or your hands.
-When dry, shake off excess sand.
+When dry, shake off the excess sand.

 Constellation craft

 This constellation craft is the perfect activity to pair with an outer space theme.
-You’ll need black or dark blue construction paper, white or yellow chalk, and glow-in-the-dark star stickers.
-Have your children draw any shape they like on a piece of paper using the chalk and then add the star stickers to create their very own constellation.
+Have your children draw any shape on black or dark blue construction paper using white or yellow chalk, then add glow-in-the-dark star stickers to create their own constellation.
+This activity builds spatial reasoning and introduces early science vocabulary like "stars," "patterns," and "sky."

 Juneteenth-inspired confetti poppers

 Celebrate the end of slavery in America with a fun Juneteenth preschool activity.
-These DIY confetti poppers are super easy to make, and if you have noise-sensitive children, they’re perfect because they don’t make a loud pop.
-This activity will cause a bit of a mess, but it’s also an opportunity for the children to learn how to clean up afterward.
+These DIY confetti poppers are super easy to make and noise-sensitive-friendly.
+This activity also provides a natural opportunity for children to practice cleanup — an important life skill.

 Rainbow necklace

 Make a simple, rainbow necklace using string and colorful beads, painted pasta, or cereal to celebrate Pride Month with your preschoolers.
-This craft activity helps build a child’s communication skills as they collaborate with their peers, and it also enhances their fine motor skills.
+Threading beads or pasta onto string builds the fine motor control and hand-eye coordination children need for writing.
+It also supports communication skills as children collaborate with their peers.

 Make the most of this month by incorporating patriotic colors and shapes into your activities.